 ORDER OF WORSHIP

-*Hymn: Here is an example of a contemporary hymn we use while we welcome the light of Christ in the chancel
+*Hymn: We sing both traditional and contemporary hymns in our services.
+Here is an example of a contemporary hymn we use while we welcome the light of Christ in the chancel

 The congregation sings a refrain to enter into a time of prayer.
-The pastor or a congregant speaks out the joys and cares that have been recorded on the clipboard, pausing at the end of the gratitudes and the concerns for the congregation to repeat the refrain.
+The pastor or a congregant speaks out the joys and cares that have been recorded on note cards, pausing at the end of the gratitudes and the concerns for the congregation to repeat the refrain.
 Then there is a short period of silent prayer, followed by the refrain.

 The Lord’s Prayer: please use the translation and words which are meaningful to you.
 There are three choices of translations on page 9 of the New Century Hymnal.